melbournebioinformatics/MelBioInf_docs/docs/tutorials/rna_seq_dge_basic/rna_seq_basic_tutorial.md

 ## Tutorial Overview

-In this tutorial we cover the concepts of RNA-seq differential gene expression (DGE) analysis using a simulated dataset from the common fruit fly, Drosophila melanogaster.
+In this tutorial we cover the concepts of RNA-seq differential gene expression (DGE) analysis using a simulated dataset from the common fruit fly, *Drosophila melanogaster*.

 The tutorial is designed to introduce the tools, datatypes and workflows of an RNA-seq DGE analysis.
 In practice, real datasets would be much larger and